adityac07/discord-llm-bot/README.md

 1. Invite the bot to your Discord server
 2. Mention the bot in a message followed by your question
+3. The bot will only respond to direct mentions and commands
-3. The bot will respond with an answer from the configured LLM provider
+4. The bot will respond with an answer from the configured LLM provider
+5. The bot is context aware and will respond follow up questions in the conversation

 Example:
 ```